Netflix sparks price war with UK launch

 The new streaming-only package from Lovefilm, which said on Monday it had had a record number of subscribers signing up in the fourth quarter, will cost 4.99 pounds per month.

-But so-called over-the-top providers such as Netflix struggle to compete with the quality of programs provided by Time Warner, CBS and Viacom.
+But so-called over-the-top providers such as Netflix struggle to compete with the quality of programmes provided by Time Warner (TWX.N), CBS (CBS.N) and Viacom (VIAB.O).
 Netflix has said its U.S. content costs will almost double this year.

 Hastings said, however, he did not expect to need to raise more capital this year, after raising $400 million in fresh capital in November.
 "No. We are doing great," he said.